-While specific indicators will vary depending on the context, the needs and requirement of what is to be assessed, there are several criteria suggested in the literature.
-Birkmann (2006) proposes that indicators need to be 'relevant' as well as 'analytically and statistically' sound (ibid.: 65).
+Birkmann for instance, (2006) proposes that indicators need to be 'relevant' as well as 'analytically and statistically' sound (ibid.: 65).
 This suggests that attention should be given to converting abstract factors of vulnerability into a systematic construct that can be measured.
 Weiland et al. (2011) stress the informative nature of indicators and therefore suggest them to be understandable by both practitioners and researchers.
 Technical criteria for selecting indicators put forward by Flowers et al. (2005) include a certain degree of well-behaviour, specification, repeatability, feasibility as well as the ability to construct and deconstruct.
 With regard to ranking indicators, Cutter et al. (2003) put forward the idea of using weighing schemes as not all vulnerability indicators are necessarily equal.
 Among weighing attempts proposed to reduce the level of subjectivity in balancing indicators is the development of a statistical multi-criteria analysis which attempt offsetting comprehensiveness and applicability (Meyer et al., 2007).